-The history of Togetsukyo Bridge dates back around 1,200 years ago, when the first one was built by a Buddhist monk.
-The name of the bridge is sometimes translate as “Moon Crossing Bridge”, as Emperor Emeritus Kameyama (in Heian era) described the scenery as if the moon was moving across the bridge.
+The history of Togetsukyo Bridge dates back around 1,200 years ago when the first one was built by a Buddhist monk.
+The name of the bridge is sometimes translated as “Moon Crossing Bridge”, as Emperor Emeritus Kameyama (in the Heian period) described the scenery as if the moon was moving across the bridge.

-The mountain standing in the back is called “Arashiyama Mountain”, and we recommend you to take some time to look for a perfect location to take photos of the bridge and the mountain altogether, before you rush to cross the bridge!
+The mountain standing in the back is called “Arashiyama Mountain”, and we recommend you take some time to look for a perfect location to take photos of the bridge and the mountain altogether before you rush to cross the bridge!
 From the bridge, you can take only photos of the mountain, and it looks less impressive compared to the combination of the bridge and the mountain!
-As the seasons change, the mountain offers different appearance with several plants such as cherry blossoms in spring and colored leaves in fall.
+As the seasons change, the mountain offers different appearances with several plants such as cherry blossoms in spring and colored leaves in fall.

 3. Arashiyama Bamboo Groves

 This is probably what many tourists are fascinated with and draws the most visitors to Arashiyama.
 The Arashiyama Bamboo forest is one of the main tourist hotspots and an iconic highlight in Arashiyama.
 The bamboo grove is a 400-meter-long narrow street surrounded by bamboos.
-This area was once used as a residential villa for nobilities in Heian era.
+This area was once used as a residential villa for nobilities in the Heian period.
 If you take a close look, you will quickly realise that all the bamboos are well taken care of.
 They are tall and growing straight towards the sky, so you can feel the sunlight shining through the bamboo, a peaceful atmosphere.
 It is also relaxing to stop and listen to the sound of all bamboos moving softly in the wind.
 As it easily gets packed with tourists in daytime, it is better to arrive early in the morning to avoid the crowds.